Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

 which the framework has been initialzied, and if there, store the entry in the custom cache and then return it.

-`remove` and `removeAll` methods are also provided for removing values from the in-memory cache.
+`removeFromCache` and `removeAllFromCache` methods are also provided for removing values from the in-memory amnd custom caches.

 #### Client-side behavior